Nebo15/qbill.docs/source/index.md

 Requests without oAuth token will return HTTP 401 error code.
 </aside>

-Currently support 3 oAuth providers: Facebook, Google and a custom endpoint, that can be entered by you.
+Currently we support 3 oAuth providers: Facebook, Google and a custom endpoint, that can be entered by you.

 ```curl
 curl https://example.com/resource \